Filter Options

 How do you select a reliable tour operator for a Malawi trip?

 “Malawi is not a mainstream destination and it isn’t on many general tour operators’ portfolios.
 A good place to start looking is on SafariBookings.com.
 There are several Malawi tours on offer, as well as links to operators that do bespoke Malawi packages.
-Always check the online reviews for customer satisfaction and avoid any operators with limited or too much negative feedback.”
+Always check the reviews for customer satisfaction and avoid any operators with limited or negative feedback.”

 6

-What type of accommodation can I expect?
+What type of accommodations can I expect?

 7